hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 ![update check](./images/update-check.png)

-Similarly, you can also add new predicates to the node.
+Similarly, you can also add new predicates to an existing node.
+Since the predicate `country` doesn't exist for the node with the uid `0x13881`, it creates a new one.

 ```json
 {